 This year Winter Solstice is on December 22nd, although most years it is on the 21st.
 This is the shortest day in the year, and after it, the daylight hours stretch out slightly longer every day.
 Ireland is more than 3,600 miles north of the equator, with Dublin at 53 degrees latitude.
 Compare that to New York at 40 degrees, Toronto at 43, and Seattle at 48.
 It’s closer to Moscow at 55 degrees latitude.
 In short, the winter days are very short.
 In December, people head off to work in the dark and return home in the dark.
 On this year’s solstice, the sun won’t rise until 8:36 am and it will set at 4:07 pm.
 When it is up, the sun mostly behind clouds in the winter.
 So it is not hard to see why people have always been excited about the winter solstice and the gradual lengthening of daylight hours in Ireland!

 Newgrange, Star of Many Irish Gifts

 Newgrange is the Neolithic site in County Meath’s Boyne Valley where our ancestors built an incredible structure to mark the winter solstice.
-Older than the pyramids, the site is now a highlight for many visitors.
+It is a 5000-year-old Passage Tomb famous for the Winter Solstice illumination which lights up the passage and chamber each and every year.
+In recent years you can view this wonderful event online via a stream which has brought this event to a much wider audience.
+The tomb is older than the pyramids, the site is now a highlight for many visitors.
 The triple spiral design featured on so many Irish gifts is a replica of the ancient stone carvings at Newgrange.

 The site is built of massive rocks, and the entrance stones are intricately carved with beautiful swirling designs – including the famous triple spiral seen on so many Irish gifts.
 The incredible effort put into designing and building Newgrange is a testament to how important the solstice was to the ancient Irish.